HRW says China poses 'dire' threat to human rights | DW | 14.01.2020

 Read more: China's 'digital authoritarianism' is threatening democracy globally, claims watchdog

-"Despite decades of impressive economic growth in China, driven by hundreds of millions of people finally emancipated to lift themselves out of poverty, the Chinese Communist Party is running scared of its own people."
+"Despite decades of impressive economic growth in China, driven by hundreds of millions of people finally emancipated to lift themselves out of poverty, the Chinese Communist Party is running scared of its own people," Roth said.

-"Outwardly confident about its success in representing people across the country, the Party is worried about the consequences of unfettered popular debate and political organization."

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.